How can I get on Google’s Second Page?

 Sure That may increase visitors because you’re appearing at the top of the Google search page.

-Use Limited Number of characters to get first page:
+Use Limited Number of characters to get Second page:

 One gripe that you’ll hear about AdWords is that there is a limit on the number of characters that you’re allowed; 25 in the headline, 35 each in the two lines of text and 35 in the display URL.